adl805ktnfunkt/qo100/Readme.md

 Key Points:

+TRANSMIT
-+) Transceiver IC-9700 is used as a transmitter
+* Transceiver IC-9700 is used as a transmitter
-+) When the IC-9700 is in Sat-Mode, a microcontroller checks this and controls the coax relay to send the signal to the QO-100 box
+* When the IC-9700 is in Sat-Mode, a microcontroller checks this and controls the coax relay to send the signal to the QO-100 box
-+) When the IC-9700 is not in Sat-Mode, normal operation continues +) In the QO-100 box, the 70cm signal is converted to a 13cm signal via SG Labs 13cm Transverter +) The output signal of the SG Labs Transverter is attenuated by 6db and sent to the SG Labs 13 cm PA +) The PA then fires about 43 dbm / 20 Watts over a short cable to the DC8PAT helical antenna +) The signal is thus beamed to QO-100
+* When the IC-9700 is not in Sat-Mode, normal operation continues
+* In the QO-100 box, the 70cm signal is converted to a 13cm signal via SG Labs 13cm Transverter
+* The output signal of the SG Labs Transverter is attenuated by 6db and sent to the SG Labs 13 cm PA
+* The PA then fires about 43 dbm / 20 Watts over a short cable to the DC8PAT helical antenna
+* The signal is thus beamed to QO-100

+RECEIVE
-+) The signal is received with a Bullseye LNB
+* The signal is received with a Bullseye LNB
-+) This is powered via a Bias-T module
+* This is powered via a Bias-T module
-+) It is then digitized by an RTL stick (cf. WebRX solution - same technology) +) Displayed on a PC with the software SDR Console (other software would also work)
+* It is then digitized by an RTL stick (cf. WebRX solution - same technology)
+* Displayed on a PC with the software SDR Console (other software would also work)

 ![Concept for IC-9700](/drawings/qo100V1_200124.drawio.png)